alexvas10/NexusChain-Autopilot/README.md

     X & Y --> F
 ```

 A styled version lives at [`docs/architecture.html`](docs/architecture.html).
-Runtime:
+At
-Docker container on **Alibaba Cloud ECS**, audit store on **RDS (PostgreSQL)**, raw
+runtime, a Docker container on **Alibaba Cloud ECS** serves the API, **RDS (PostgreSQL)**
-payloads archived to **OSS** ([`backend/app/oss_client.py`](backend/app/oss_client.py)),
+holds the audit store, raw payloads are archived to **OSS**
-model calls to **Qwen via DashScope**.
+([`backend/app/oss_client.py`](backend/app/oss_client.py)), and model calls go to
+**Qwen via DashScope**.

-## Why it's production-shaped, not a toy
+## Production readiness

-- **Fail-safe degradation** — every Qwen call has a timeout and retry, and any model
+- **Fail-safe degradation.** Every Qwen call has a timeout and a retry.
+Any model
-  failure degrades to `human_review` with the error recorded, never to a silent
+  failure degrades to `human_review` with the error recorded.
+A model outage cannot
-  auto-approval or a 500.
+  auto-approve anything or take the API down.
-- **Full audit trail** — every request (autonomous or not) becomes a database record with
+- **Full audit trail.** Every request, autonomous or reviewed, becomes a database record
-  the model's decision, its reasoning, the agent's tool-call trace, the structured
+  with the model's decision, its reasoning, the agent's tool-call trace, the structured
-  details, and eventually the action actually executed.
+  details, and the action eventually executed.
-- **Guardrails over trust** — financial figures are recomputed deterministically from
+- **Deterministic guardrails.** Financial figures are recomputed from source data, and a
-  source data; a dollar threshold binds the agent no matter how confident it is.
+  dollar threshold binds the agent no matter how confident it is.
-- **Pluggable playbooks** — both workflows share one agent core, one exception queue, and
+- **Pluggable playbooks.** Both workflows share one agent core, one exception queue, and
-  one dashboard; a third workflow is a new `workflows/*.py` module, not a new system.
+  one dashboard.
+Adding a third workflow means adding a `workflows/*.py` module.
-- **Tested** — 25 pytest tests cover the pricing math, the guardrail interplay, the
+- **Tested.** 25 pytest tests cover the pricing math, the guardrail interplay, the agent
-  agent loop protocol (scripted model, real tools), and the full HTTP API including
+  loop protocol (scripted model, real tools), and the full HTTP API including
-  approve/reject side effects: `cd backend && pytest`.
+  approve/reject side effects.
+Run them with `cd backend && pytest`.

 ## Quickstart